DavidRandallPeters/3DModeling/3D_002_Substance.md

 5. Bake all maps using the high-poly model as a source
 6. Apply materials
 7. Add an emissive channel for glowing stuff
+8. Use alpha brushes
-8. Add custom graphics in Photoshop
+9. Add custom alphas

 <br><br>